Melissaurious/NanoDesigner/README.md

 - **Configuration**: Update the file paths and any necessary parameters inside the scripts.
 This includes specifying paths for datasets, output directories and additional variables.
 - **10-Fold Cross-Validation**: The scripts are pre-configured to implement a 10-fold cross-validation strategy.
 Refer to *-Data Download and Preprocess*.

+### 2. Inference
+- **Location**: Inference scripts for each tool are also available in the `scripts` directory.
+- **Configuration**: Make sure that the paths across the training and inference scripts match.
+The folder specified in the training script dictates the location of the generated checkpoints, which will be used during inference.
+- **Manual Checkpoint Selection**: For GNN-based tools, selection of the best checkpoint must be done manually.
+Refer to the instructions provided in the script files for guidance.

-To run the training for a specific tool, execute the corresponding script as in the example:
+To run the training or inference for a specific tool, execute the corresponding script as in the example:
 ```bash
 bash scripts/train_tool.sh